tuftsceeo/Coding-Rooms-for-LEGO-Hardware/README.md

 # File navigation

 ## index.html
-Coding Rooms index markup that simulates the interaction between Coding Rooms UI and the iframe environment
+Coding Rooms index markup that simulates the interaction between Coding Rooms and the iframe environment.
+CCWebExecManager file.

 ## iframe.html
-iframe environment to be hosted by TuftsCEEO
+iframe environment to be hosted by TuftsCEEO.
+Implementation of CCWebExecClient.

 ## /modules/ServiceDock_SPIKE.js